How do I talk to my kids about e-cigarettes?

 Choose the right time and place

-Choose a time when your teen won’t feel rushed and a place where they feel relaxed, like when you’re riding in the car or sitting at the dinner table.
-By choosing a place where you both feel comfortable, you’ll both be more inclined to open up.
+Choose a time when you won’t feel rushed and a place where you both feel relaxed, like when you’re riding in the car or walking together.
+We call these “sideways conversations”.

 Appeal to their good judgement

 Children and teens make smart decisions every day.
 Encourage them by talking about the fact that most young people don’t vape.
 Try asking them what they think about the “costs” of vaping, like how much they think it would cost to buy, how a nicotine addiction could affect a person at school, the costs to the environment of the waste made by disposable vapes, the impact on relationships with others in their lives etc.

 Avoid using scare tactics It’s important to avoid drama and hype about vaping.
 Instead, encourage critical thinking by learning the facts and sharing them with your child in a two-way conversation.